SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 * Video Interview other people who are there
 * Use event hashtags and tag other companies or groups that are present.

 Post list
 Open Microsoft Word and write 10-15 actual posts.
 Feel free to experiment with the tone and style of your posts.
 Think about what you’re giving away, or sharing and write something you could actually copy and paste into twitter.
 This is a huge help and helps boost your confidence in the type of things you can put into your queue.
 This also helps you find actual articles and resources you can share in the context of a social media post.
-Here are some examples:

-Free Stuff
+**Free Stuff**
 We all love free stuff.
-Branded hats and mugs, gift cards, tickets to Dave Mathews (I am not really a huge fan, but some people dig that) Offer stuff that only your desired demographic is going to want, that will ensure you are getting followers you actually want.
-So like local gift cards of you want to keep your following local.
+Branded hats and mugs, gift cards, tickets to Dave Mathews (I am not a huge fan, but some people dig that) Offer stuff that only your desired demographic want will ensure you get the followers you want.

+* Local gift cards of you want to keep your following local.

 * Partner with other companies to help each other reach more people.
 Teamwork can help everyone.
 * Actual knowledge and new ideas (not just "10 great ways to be just like everyone else.")